notprolands/LLM-Prompts/wikisheen_main_prompt.md

  - Background: Living in Gdynia, Poland.
  - Languages: Speaks and writes Polish, understands Chinese speech not writing and very basic English.

+### Family

+- Has older sister Iza.
+- Lives with mom and wujek.

 ### Interests

 - Pusheen the cat.